Fast bowling

 Also, at the end of the run, the bowler’s arm is lifted up over his head, and the ball is released at a certain height.
 The main rule is a straight hand.
 Flexion at the elbow makes it too easy to aim at the batsman’s wicket accurately.

-Line and length.
+Fast bowling: Line and length.
 Strike bowling

 The server must focus on two important aspects: line and length to consistently hit the same spot.

-As for length, there are no special restrictions here.
+As for the length, there are no special restrictions here.
 It all depends on what the serving player prefers (how high he wants the ball to rise after the rebound, so he considers the length of the ball’s flight).
 For example, if the bowler wants a short bounce off the ground, the ball should land close to the batsman’s feet.

 Strike bowling is a term that means that the bowler, in his serves, only aims at knocking out wickets.
 Such a player does not care how the batsman will hit the ball; the main thing is to achieve his goal.
 For such ideas, various methods of ball delivery have been invented.
 Let’s briefly describe them.

 Bouncer.
-This is how the ball is called in the competition, which lands in the first half of the pitch.
+This is how the ball is called in the competition, that lands in the first half of the pitch.
 It means that after the bounce, the ball has time to rise to the level of the batsman’s chest or head (talk about the length).
 Such delivery causes rash actions on the part of the batsman.
-A person is designed so that if the ball flies into his head, he will reflexively hide from him.
+A person is designed so that if the ball flies to his head, he will reflexively hide from it.
 A common reaction is when a batsman hides under attack while hiding behind a bat.
 Because of this, the receiving player can inadvertently hit the stumps with himself or with part of the bat and hit the ball so easily that it will not be difficult for the field players to catch it.

 Slower ball.
 This is the name given to a ball that is delivered at a normal pace, but at the same time, the grip of the ball is slightly changed (the thumb also holds the lower part of the seam, and the index and middle fingers are slightly farther from the seam).
 Such a grip misleads the batsman since he sees from his movements that the ball will fly at high speed, but it happens differently.
 The slower ball flies to the bottom of the bat, to the holding hands.
-There is often a clean hit to the wicket or very weak ball reception with a slower ball.
+There is often a clean hit to the wicket or a very weak ball reception with a slower ball.

 Fast bowling term

-Seam bowling, swing bowling and intimidatory bowling
+Fast bowling: Seam bowling, swing bowling and intimidatory bowling

-The term fast bowler also includes other well-known methods of delivering the ball.
+The term fast bowler also includes other well-known ways of delivering the ball.
 You can find more detailed material about each of them on other pages of our site.
 But in this article, we will briefly analyze them.

 Seam bowling.
 As the name suggests, the seam of the ball plays an important role in these serves.
 The most important thing to know about seam bowling is that when hit by the seam into the ground, the ball can apply such an unpredictable trajectory that the batsman will not have time to do anything.